EsmadaStevens/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that duplicates the last line of the file a script that deletes regualr files wih .js a script that counts the number of directories and sub-directories
+a script that duplicates the last line of the file a script that deletes regualr files wih .js a script that counts the number of directories and sub-directories a script that displays the 10 newest files in the current directory